pheanex-test/pylint/docs/index.md

 * [Issue Tracker](https://github.com/PyCQA/pylint/issues?q=is%3Aissue+"bad-continuation"+OR+"C0330")

 ### [C0401](#C0401) (wrong-spelling-in-comment)<a name="C0401"></a>
-Wrong spelling of a word '%s' in a comment:
+Wrong spelling of a word '%s' in a comment:.

 Used when a word in comment is not spelled correctly.

 **:x: Incorrect code**